 The first agent I did this with (for the condo in Toronto) was preparing to cancel my contract with her when my offer was accepted.
 Don’t waste any time on agents who aren’t with the program.

 But Is The Asking Price Fair?

 If you thought of this question, take a cookie and go to the front of the class – you’re my kind of thinker!

 The “weasel word” in the title of this post and throughout is “asking price”.
 Obviously, the biggest discount will be from a seller with an unreasonable asking price – the 20% in this title.
 You *SHOULD* still get a discount off of the “fair value” you calculate when you’re searching.
 If you don’t – say you make offers and keep increasing them until you hit fair value – reconsider your calculations or rent instead of buying.

 This technique is quite nice in that you can approach those sellers with outrageously high asking prices, make them a fair offer and move on to the next property if they decline.
 Often people looking to buy just ignore overpriced properties – so you have the advantage of potentially buying one of these that have been overlooked by the market.
 In many of my purchases, this was exactly what happened.
 The people I bought from had stuck with an inflated asking price and weren’t getting offers, but refused to lower it.
 When they got my signed offer, which would be a done deal if they just signed it, it forced them to be realistic and got me a good price.

-I released a book on Amazon about “Getting Started As A Small Scale Landlord”.
-It treats this as a part-time job you can give yourself, rather than a get-rich-quick scheme.
+I released a book on Amazon expanding this post to a short, 6000 word book.
 If you enjoyed this post, I think you’d dig it.

 What has been your best approach to buying real estate?
 Have you ever tried or heard of anything like this?
 Does any part of it make you uncomfortable?